polterguy/phosphorusfive/plugins/extras/p5.imaging/README.md

 * [rotate] - Requires a [degrees] argument, with the legal values of "90", "180" or "270".
 * [flip] - Requires a [direction] argument, with the legal values of "x", "y" or "both".
 * [grayscale] - No arguments.
 Creates a grayscale version.
-* [colorize] - Requires a [matrix] argument, with 5 children, containing a comma separated value with 5 integers between 0 and 1.
+* [colorize] - Requires a [matrix] argument, with 5 children, containing a comma separated value, with 5 numbers.

 #### Rotating and flipping your image